 - √ Patient demographic

-- ✓ Patient condition
+- √ Patient condition

-- √ Cause of defect (patient diagnosis)
+- ✓ Cause of defect (patient diagnosis)

 - ✓ Prior treatments

-Jane Doe is a 35-year-old female with a BMI of 30, who was first presented to my care in January 2016.
-The patient described progressive, unrelenting and debilitating pain in the patient's right knee since July 2015, which has persisted for over 6 months.
+Jane Doe is a 35-year-old female with a BMI of 30, who was first presented to my care in January 2019.
+The patient described progressive, unrelenting and debilitating pain in the patient's right knee since July 2018, which has persisted for over 6 months.
 The patient is an avid runner and has a lesion associated with repetitive trauma to the right knee.
+Other cartilage repair techniques (i.e. microfracture or marrow-stimulation) are believed to be inadequate due to the patient's lesion size.
 The patient has failed all conservative treatments including: DESCRIBE ALL PREVIOUS FAILED TREATMENTS.